kukicado/ng-atl-workshop-guide/authentication-service-part-2.md

       this.userProfile$.next(this.userProfile);
       // Set flag in local storage stating app is logged in localStorage.setItem(this.authFlag, JSON.stringify(true));
-      // Set up silent token renewal for this browser session this.scheduleRenewal();
     } else {
       // Something was missing from expected authResult this.localLogout(true);